ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/triggering-pmu-events-2/operation.md

 VFP_SPEC is 2
 ```

-Since `VFP_SPEC` does not count instructions that move data to or from floating point registers, it only counts the ADD operation.
+This happens because `VFP_SPEC` does not count instructions that move data to or from floating point registers, it only counts the ADD operation.
 The results show that `VFP_SPEC` is 2.
 Although there is one ADD operation, the floating point instruction can be split up into two micro-operations.

 ## Integer and branch percentage